Ch-Bhargav/read_csv/README.md

 Feel free to contribute by opening issues or submitting pull requests.
 Follow the [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to the Rust community for creating and maintaining the `csv` crate.

----

-In your project, you can include the following files:

-- `CONTRIBUTING.md`: Guidelines for contributing to the project.
-- `LICENSE`: The license file specifying the terms under which the project is distributed.

-Feel free to customize the README based on your specific project details and features.
-Additionally, provide information about any other relevant details such as command-line options, expected CSV file format, etc., depending on the complexity of your program.